Do I Need Car Insurance to Rent a Car?

 Your existing car insurance policy most likely provides adequate coverage for vehicles you rent for personal use in the U.S. or Canada.
 To be safe, check with your insurer to confirm your coverage before heading to the rental counter.

-What if your luggage or camera are stolen from the rental car during your trip?
-Homeowners insurance and renters insurance often cover personal belongings while in your car.
+Tip: Homeowners insurance and renters insurance often cover personal belongings even outside the home, like when you're in a rental car.
 Check with your insurance issuer to see if this extends to rental vehicles.
+This could be a lifesaver if your luggage or camera are stolen from the rental car during a trip.

-Credit card rental insurance usually covers the same things as collision and comprehensive insurance—that is, collision damage to or theft of the rental car.
-However, credit cards generally don't cover liability, personal belongings, medical expenses or personal injury.
+• Determine if you need supplemental coverage.
+Credit cards generally don't cover liability, personal belongings, medical expenses or personal injury.
 For those, you'll need to rely on your personal car insurance or rental car insurance.

 Types of Rental Car Insurance